Last updated on February 5th, 2024 at 06:42 am

 Which debt types are covered in this law?

-The Fair Debt Collection Practices Act ( FDCPA ) is made for loans and debt which is consumers related.
-This includes both secured and unsecured consumers debt.
+The Fair Debt Collection Practices Act ( FDCPA ) is made for loans and debt which are consumers related.
+This includes both secured and unsecured consumer debt.
 The debt types that they cover include:

 - Credit card loans

 - Auto loans

 - Student loans

 This act is not for dealing the business loans.
 It doesn’t matter whether the kind of business is a partnership, company, limited liability company, small business, or medium-sized business.
 There are other laws that deal with these loans.

 Who other parties a debt collector can contact?